 Unlike debt consolidation, the monthly payment in chapter 13 is based on the household income rather than the total amount of the debt.

-In Chapter 7, you may discharge most of your unsecured debts with the exception of student loans, child support, and taxes in the last three years.
+In Chapter 7, you may discharge most of your unsecured debts with common exceptions including student loans, child support, and taxes in the last three years.
 Upon the filing of a bankruptcy petition, all collection efforts are stayed, including wage garnishments, foreclosures, and ongoing lawsuits.

 Financed homes and vehicles may be retained in Chapter 7 for as long as the debtors remain current on payments.
-In some cases, auto loan payments may be reduced by lowering the APR through a reaffirmation.
+In some cases, auto loan payments may be renegotiated by lowering the APR via reaffirmation.

-In the alternative, debtors may surrender a financed vehicle in order to purchase a different one after the bankruptcy filling.
+In the alternative, debtors may surrender a financed vehicle in order to purchase a different one after the bankruptcy filing.

 Common misconceptions about bankruptcy may be preventing you from taking charge of your finances and obtaining a fresh start today.
-However, filing for bankruptcy could eliminate most of your unsecured debts and actually improve your credit score faster than other forms of debt resolution.
+However, filing for bankruptcy could eliminate most of your unsecured debts and actually better your credit score by improving your debt to income ratio.

-In most cases, debtors experience a credit score increase of 50 to 100 points in the first year following their bankruptcy discharge.
+In most cases, debtors experience a credit score increase within the first year following their bankruptcy discharge.
 There is no minimum debt requirement to file for bankruptcy and most individuals qualify if their income is below the median state income for the size of their household.